-We want to show those affected by amputation or limb difference that leading a fun, active lifestyle is possible.
-With so much pressure on young people already, our work with children and young adults gives them the ability and social skills to fit in in other parts of their life and to not feel isolated.
-Alongside our recrurring clubs, we plan events and activities throughout the year that fit in with school holidays for Junior Troopers and their family.
-Other than seeing their young ones happy, active and socialising, a massive benefit for parents is speaking to others who are in a similar situation, as well as older amputees.
+We want to show those affected by amputation or limb absence that leading a fun, active lifestyle is still possible.
+With so much pressure on young people already, we give them the opportunity to have some fun and connect with others who have had a similar life experience.
+Some of our Junior Troopers (amputees) favourite clubs to attend are the skiing, climbing, bowling days and of course our family Christmas party.
+Other than seeing their young ones happy and socialising, a massive benefit for the parents is speaking to others who are, or have been, in a similar situation.

-Not only does our work allow the Junior Troopers to feel normal, it can also open doors to exciting and life changing opportunities.
-In 2016, four of the young people we work with were featured in Channel 4’s “We’re The Superhumans" to advertise the Paralympics.
+Not only does our work promote an inclusive environment for our Junior Troopers but it can also open doors to exciting and life-changing opportunities.
+In 2016, four of the young people we work with were featured in Channel 4’s “We’re The Superhumans” advert for the Paralympics.
 In 2017, the advert won the Grand Prix for Film at the Cannes Film Festival.

 The events we organise don’t only benefit our Troopers, they also give parents and carers a chance to come together to share and learn from their experiences.
 If you’re the parent or carer of a Junior Trooper and are looking for some likeminded support, you can request to join our private Facebook group here.
 More information on the support we offer to family members can be found here.